How to Avoid Roof Damage from Trees & Deal with a Fallen Tree

 How Trees Can Damage Roofs

 Overhanging Branches: If not pruned, branches and limbs can easily damage your roof by hanging over it.
 Overhanging tree branches can easily penetrate your susceptible roof and generate leaks.
+You can call expert tree cutting and maintenance Sherman Oaks to come and remove any overhanging branches that may potentially cause an issue.

 During catastrophic situations or a windstorm, the larger limbs can break or put holes in your roof; the smaller scratch away at the shingle’s outer protective layer.